-Priority 7: Student Background (1 Point) 42 U.S.C§293k-2 (c)(3)

-This priority focuses on your institution's record of training individuals who are from a rural or disadvantaged background or an underrepresented minority.
+Priority 7: Student Background (1 Point) 42 U.S.C§293k-2 (c)(3) This priority focuses on your institution's record of training individuals who are from a rural or disadvantaged background or an underrepresented minority.

-To qualify under this priority, the application must confirm that 25 percent or more of the total current dental student, dental hygiene student or residency trainee population is from a rural background, a disadvantaged background or an underrepresented minority AND affirm that no student or resident was counted more than once when making the calculations.
+To qualify under this priority, the application must confirm that 25 percent or more of the total current dental student, dental hygiene student or residency trainee population is from a rural background, a disadvantaged background or an underrepresented minority (refer to Program Definitions in this NOFO) AND affirm that no student or resident was counted more than once when making the calculations.
 To calculate the greatest percentage, include the following formula in the application: